7596ff/website/content/posts/2019-06-15-south-east-linux-fest/index.md

 Futures Club Limited, or OFCL.
 The group was founded on the idea that "it's okay to be wrong", and that "we shouldn't self censor to appease other people".
 The group advertises full member anonymity, besides the three chairpersons in charge of the budgets.
-Dues are requrired to vote and potential members must prove themselves worthy of the group.
+Dues are required to vote and potential members must prove themselves worthy of the group.

 She talked about how her ideal member's meeting is a cookout where each member